swaptacular/swpt_accounts/protocol.rst

 * SHOULD NOT allow transfers in which the sender and the recipient is the same account.

-* If the requested transfer has been successfully prepared, the secured amount MUST be locked, so that until the prepared has been finalized, the amount is unavailable to other transfer requests.
+* If the requested transfer has been successfully prepared, a very high probability for success of the eventual commit MUST be guaranteed.
+Notably, the secured amount MUST be locked, so that until the prepared transfer has been finalized, the amount is not available for other transfers.

+* MUST NOT impose limitations on the time in which the prepared transfer can be committed successfully, unless those limitations are absolutely necessary.

 FinalizePreparedTransfer